Mangul-Lab-USC/VISTA_paper/README.md

-# SVPred
+# VISTA

-github repo for VISTA with all code and figures
+Github Repo for VISTA with data, figure, script codes